MdAbbasali101/mySample-code/readme.md

 #Hello
 My

-Satish sir is king in devops
+Satish sir is king in devops and all other technologies